ArtPoon/slides/markdown/mbi3100-mapping.md

   <tr>
     <td width="55%">
       <ul>
+        <li>Develop a custom data structure to compactly store all strings in a database.</li>
         <li>A trie (pronounced "try", also known as a prefix tree) is a tree-like data structure that represents one or more strings.</li>
         <li>Each directed edge represents a character from an alphabet (set of all characters, $\Sigma$).</li>
         <li>Each string can be spelled out by tracing a path from the root to one of the tips.</li>